 Take these pork chops.
 As they sizzled on the grill, I cooked up a compote of rhubarb, ginger, garlic, and onions, that turned out so tangy and rosy-hued, it was too good to keep to myself, which set in motion the “mad scramble”: me pulling out my camera and props, hauling them urgently outside to catch the last of the daylight, while the kids wait on the sidelines with a look on their faces that says, “here we go again.”

-When I pulled the chops off the barbecue, they didn’t go to the dinner table as you might expect, but to my “set” where I arranged them this way and that, snapped photos, re-arranged, and so on, until I landed on a satisfactory shot.
+When I prepped these Pork Chops with Ginger Rhubarb Compote, it didn’t go to the dinner table as you might expect, but to my “set” where I arranged them this way and that, snapped photos, re-arranged, and so on, until I landed on a satisfactory shot.
 By the time I was done, the chops were closer to room temperature than “hot off the grill”.